-Requests from parents for places outside a normal age group will be considered carefully, e.g. for children who have missed education due to ill health.
+Requests from parents for places outside a normal age group will be considered carefully, e.g. for those who have missed education due to ill health.
 Each case will be considered on its own merits and circumstances.
 However, such admissions will not normally be agreed without a consensus that to do so would be in the pupil's interests.
-The governors will ask relevant professionals for their opinion on the case.
-Those refused places outside the normal age group will be informed of their statutory right to appeal.